 As of 31st August 2020, the Town and Country Planning (General Permitted Development) (England) (Amendment) (No. 2) Order 2020 grants homeowners the chance to extend their houses upwards – both for their own use and to create additional dwellings – without planning permission.

-This means that you can use architect’s drawings for your new design to gain Prior Approval from your council without having to go through the rigmarole of a full planning application – making life easier for homeowners in Birmingham and the West Midlands to improve their home or gain a new asset for their families.
+This means that you can use architect’s drawings for your new design to gain Prior Approval from your council without having to go through the rigmarole of a full planning application – making life easier for homeowners in Birmingham and the West Midlands to improve their home or gain a new asset.

 As with a lot of recent Permitted Development Rights changes, provided you meet certain conditions, under the new Class AA in Part 20 of the GPDO (for the planning geeks), many homeowners will be allowed to build up to two storeys onto their existing property without submitting a full planning application.

 These measures mean that a lot of people may well be able to double their home size to provide accommodation like home offices or extra bedrooms.
 For those looking to make more of a return on their investment, the equally new Class AB of the GDPO allows foresees extending upwards to create new dwellings on top of the existing house – the former must meet certain conditions explained later on.